Definition of Encumbrance and Encumbrances in Real Estate

 When a mortgage or deed of trust has been paid off, the encumbrance is then removed from the property in the public records.
 A common document to remove an encumbrance is called a reconveyance deed, which reconveys clear title to the property owner.

 Trouble happens when the liability for a mortgage or deed of trust has been discharged through a bankruptcy hearing but the loan is never formally released from the property.
 Not all bankruptcy lawyers practice real estate and some are unaware that a bankruptcy Chapter 7, for instance, does not release the debt and, if they are aware on some level, generally their clients do not want to pay an additional fee to obtain a release of this encumbrance.
-This oversight can cause a cloud on title if the encumbrance is not released.
+This oversight can cause a cloud on title (a document, claim, unreleased lien, or encumbrance that could invalidate or impair a title) if the encumbrance is not released.

 Voluntary Liens as an Encumbrance